Blog icon

 Biography

-Dr Emma Jakku applies her expertise in the sociology of science and technology to help improve understanding of technology development, implementation and adoption processes.
-Her current research examines the social and institutional context of digital transformation in Australian agriculture.
-Emma is leading the Social Dimensions project within CSIRO’s Digiscape Future Science Platform, a programme of research and development that seeks to create next generation tools that deliver the benefits of the digital revolution for Australian farmers and land managers.
-The Digiscape Social Dimensions project aims to make informed assessments of the trade-offs between the risks and benefits of new decision tools, by taking into account the broader social and institutional context of land-sector decision-makers, including their information and advice networks and how these networks may change due to digital transformation.
+Dr Emma Jakku applies her expertise in the sociology of science and technology to help improve the effectiveness of technology development, implementation, and adoption processes.
+Her research examines the social and institutional context of digital transformation and responsible socio-technical innovation in Australian agriculture.
+Emma led the Social Dimensions project within CSIRO’s Digiscape Future Science Platform, a program of research and development that created digital products to support next generation decision-making to help transform agricultural industries and environmental action.

 Her past research has focused on: